dienluong/basic-calculator/pseudo-code.md

                       if current number is "0.", remove decimal point;
                       otherwise, nothing.
-  xFollowing equal: if no decimal yet, add to result, display Following AC: add to current number (0), display Following CE: add to current number (0), display
+  xFollowing equal: if no decimal yet, add to result, display xFollowing AC: add to current number (0), display xFollowing CE: add to current number (0), display

 Equal:
   xBeginning: do nothing